AdminTurnedDevOps/ABox/docs/examples.md

 There is **one** Go SDK: [`github.com/AdminTurnedDevOps/ABox/pkg/abox`]({{ '/api' | relative_url }}).
-`Open` a session, then call methods on it — `Turn`, `RunCommand`, `ListFiles`, cancel via `context`, and so on.
+`Open` a session, then call methods on it — `Turn`, `RunCommand`, `ListFiles`, cancel via `context`, `SetApprover`, and so on.
 You do not add a package per feature.

 ```bash
 go get github.com/AdminTurnedDevOps/ABox@latest